After The Storm

 Eight days ago, the water was once again up to our doorstep.
 In 2017, my husband came into our bedroom to whisper in my ear, "Heather, it's time."
 I had been sitting on the side of the bed, both my children beside each other under the covers.
 My daughter wouldn't let me let go of her hand.
 We'd hunkered down in the hallway a few times already, tornado warnings.
 One sighted in Galveston.
 One sighted in Webster.
 As my son protectively spoke to his little sister for distraction, I went to our front door and looked out.
-"Joe," my pitch calm resigned in familiar dread, "this is happening."
+"Joe," my pitch in calm resign of familiar dread, "this is happening."

 Those next days - after Ike, after our first flood - because next days do come - what I remember the most is the people.
 I can see them still.
 In the parking lot - the VP of the company I worked for, along with several employees - unloading generators into cars and trucks of folks lined up for help.
 Neighbors sawing, raking, stacking, tying debris in neighbor's yards before returning to their own to repeat the exhaustive process.
 Then years later, the morning after our May flood, co-workers and friends who showed up on our doorstep at break of day, not having been asked.
 Dropping off food.
 Dropping off contacts for clean-up and rebuild.
 Thoughts our minds couldn't yet compute.
 "What can we do?
 Tell me where to go."
 The minutes mattered despite the madness and the many hands made haste.
 The generous uninvited sticking around to pack up our entire home in only one day to move us out.

 So what day is this - this second of September 2017?